SUSE/skuba/ci/infra/azure/README.md

 Once this is done a new browser tab will be open with a shell session running inside of the desired node.

 It's recommended to use Chrome or Chromium during this process.
-Firefox doesn't seem to allow copying and pasting.

 You can ssh into the first master node of the cluster of drive the creation of a SUSE cluster from there.
 Once this is done you can download a kubeconfig